 People say Beartown is finished.
 A tiny community nestled deep in the forest, it is slowly losing ground to the ever encroaching trees.
 But down by the lake stands an old ice rink, built generations ago by the working men who founded this town.
 And in that ice rink is the reason people in Beartown believe tomorrow will be better than today.
 Their junior ice hockey team is about to compete in the national semi-finals, and they actually have a shot at winning.
 All the hopes and dreams of this place now rest on the shoulders of a handful of teenage boys.
 Being responsible for the hopes of an entire town is a heavy burden, and the semi-final match is the catalyst for a violent act that will leave a young girl traumatized and a town in turmoil.
 Accusations are made and, like ripples on a pond, they travel through all of Beartown, leaving no resident unaffected.
 Also available in large print and as an eBook and as an eAudiobook.

-The acclaimed, award-winning author of the national bestseller The Financial Lives of the Poets returns with his; funniest, most romantic, and most purely enjoyable novel yet: the story of an almost-love affair that begins on the Italian coast in 1962; and is rekindled in Hollywood fifty years later.
-Also available as an eBook, an audiobook on CDs, and as a Bookclub kit-go-to.
+The acclaimed, award-winning author of the national bestseller The Financial Lives of the Poets returns with his funniest, most romantic, and most purely enjoyable novel yet: the story of an almost-love affair that begins on the Italian coast in 1962 . . . and is rekindled in Hollywood fifty years later.
+"Why mince words?
+Beautiful Ruins is an absolute masterpiece." --Richard Russo "A ridiculously talented writer." --New York Times

 On the cusp of turning fifty, Adam Sharp likes his life.
 He's happy with his partner, Claire, he's the music expert at trivia night at the pub, he looks after his mother and he does the occasional consulting job in IT--but there's something he can never quite shake off.
 And that's his nostalgia for what might have been, his blazing affair more than twenty years ago with Angelina Brown, a smart and sexy, strong-willed actress who taught him for the first time, as he played piano and she sang, what it meant to find--and then lose--love.
 How different might his life be if he hadn't let her walk away?
 And then, out of nowhere, from the other side of the world, Angelina gets in touch.
 What does she want?
 Adam has no idea, but this might be his only chance to re-capture the fire of his great lost love and live the life he was meant to.
 But does he dare to take the chance?
 The Best of Adam Sharp is about growing old and feeling young, about happy times and sad memories, about staying together and drifting apart, but most of all, it's about the power of the songs we sing when we fall in love.
 Also available in large print and as audiobook.

 Marianne Shearer is at the height of her career, a dauntingly successful barrister, respected by her peers and revered by her clients.
 So why has she killed herself?
-Peter Friel is determined to find out if her last trial held the reason for taking her own life.
+Her latest case had again resulted in an acquittal, although the outcome was principally due to the death of the prime witness after Marianne's forceful cross-examination.
+Had this wholly professional and unemotional lawyer been struck by guilt or uncertainty, or is there some secret to be discovered in her blandly comfortable private life?
+Her tenacious colleague Peter Friel is determined to find out of that last trial held the reason for her taking her own life.
+The transcript holds intriguing clues, but it is another witness at the trial who holds the key to the truth.

-Abducted as an 11-year-old child from her village in West Africa and forced to walk for months to the sea in a coffle--a string of slaves-- Aminata Diallo is sent to live as a slave in South Carolina.
-But years later, she forges her way to freedom, serving the British in the Revolutionary War and registering her name in the historic "Book of Negroes."
-Also available as an eBook, and eAudiobook, and as a Bookclub kit-go-to.
+Abducted as a child from her village in West Africa and forced to walk for months to the sea, Aminata Diallo is sent to live as a slave in South Carolina.
+But years later, she forges her way to freedom, serving the British in the Revolutionary War, registering her name in the historic “Book of Negroes” and eventually travelling back to Africa.

 Ava's twenty-five-year marriage has fallen apart, and her two grown children are pursuing their own lives outside of the country.
 Ava joins a book group, not only for her love of reading but also out of sheer desperation for companionship.
 The group's goal throughout the year is for each member to present the book that matters most to them.
 Ava rediscovers a mysterious book from her childhood--one that helped her through the traumas of the untimely deaths of her sister and mother.
 Alternating with Ava's story is that of her troubled daughter Maggie, who, living in Paris, descends into a destructive relationship with an older man.
 Ava's mission to find that book and its enigmatic author takes her on a quest that unravels the secrets of her past and offers her and Maggie the chance to remake their lives.